x-square/data_analytics/24-05-maths-statistics-data-science.md

 ### Dimensionality reduction

 **Dimensionality reduction** is a technique used to reduce the number of input features in a dataset while preserving the most important information.
-It helps to simplify the data and improve the performance of machine learning models by reducing noise and redundancy.
+It helps to simplify the data and improve the performance of machine learning models by reducing noize and redundancy.
 Dimensionality reduction is used in various domains, including image processing, text mining, and bioinformatics, for tasks such as feature selection and visualisation.

 ### Factor analysis